CurlGPT/CurlGPT/README.md

 -   Get accurate command for the prompt
 -   Auto Copy the outputted command to clipboard
 -   Easy-to-use command-line interface
+-   Support for setting an API key for accessing OpenAI's API 🔑

 ## Installation 🛠️